anninameyer/shipped-and-shifted/README.md

 # shipped-and-shifted

-This repository contains notebooks associated with the analysis and visuals presented in the manuscript shipped-and-shifted.
+This repository contains notebooks with code associated with the analysis and visual generation presented in the manuscript shipped-and-shifted.